About Us

 Goals

-Our first most definitive and concrete goal is to win the AutoDrone challenge in Horten, and similarly, the Njord Challenge in Trondheim.
+Our next goal is to win the AutoDrone challenge in Horten, and similarly, the Njord Challenge in Trondheim 2024.

 Our second goal is tied to our vision.
 We want to build a community for students who are willing to learn with us.
 Due to the nature of students and the nature of a community - it requires maintenance and will form and reform several times through what we hope is a long lifetime.